bcgov/aries-load-generator/aries-akrida/ias-controller-issuance-tests/README.md

 The files in Akrida/AFJ modified locally to make this work are contained in this repository.
 Any files found (under this top level `ias-controller-issuance-tests` folder) can be copied into a cloned Aries Akrida project in the same directory structure here (or for .env add the 4 relevant keys to a sample env file).

 ### .env and docker-compose.yml
-Need to change `LOCUST_FILES` to use the included new `locustMediatorIasIssue.py` file.
+Need to change `LOCUST_FILES` to use the included which flavor of the new `locustMediatorIasIssue.py` file to use.
+See details of each below.

 Set `LEDGER` to bcovrin or candy depending on use case.
 (Check with IDIM which environment/ledger combo)